Capture of Yanbu

 By 9 December, Arab counter-attacks opened up the routes to the city, and flights from the seaplane carrier HMS Raven II severely attacked the Ottoman columns.
-Because of the Navy's presence in the sea off Yanbu, Pasha called off all advances on the night of 11/12 December.
+Because of the Navy's presence in the sea off Yanbu, Fakhri Pasha called off all advances on the night of 11/12 December.
 Due to logistical errors, and counterattacks from the Arabs, the Ottomans started the retreat to Medina on 18 January 1917, thus ending the attempted recapture of Yanbu.